wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/load-balancer/load-balancer-internet-getstarted.md

 **To configure a load-balanced set for virtual machines**

-1. In the Azure portal, click **Virtual Machines**, and then click the name of a virtual machine in the load-balanced set.
+1. In the Azure Management Portal, click **Virtual Machines**, and then click the name of a virtual machine in the load-balanced set.
 2. Click **Endpoints**, and then click **Add**.

 4. On the **Add an endpoint to a virtual machine** page, click the right arrow.